 According to the CDC, opioid abuse is the number-one cause of preventable death among 18 to 35-year-olds.
 In fact, the opioid crisis currently claims 115 lives each day due to overdose, leaving countless family members and friends devastated in its wake.

-If you find that you or a loved one has struggled with opioid abuse, no matter the duration of time they were used, it is essential to understand the complex details involved in this form of addiction.
+If you find that you or a loved one has struggled with opioid abuse, no matter the duration of time they were used, it’s important to seek the proper treatment program — after all, recovery from opioid abuse is possible.

-Opioids come in a variety of forms — some are naturally-occurring, some are synthetically made, and some are a combination of the two.
+Opioids come in a variety of forms — some are naturally-occurring, some are synthetically made and some are a combination of the two.
 Certain opioids are entirely illegal by law, while others are available via a doctor’s prescription.
-Types of opioids can include:

 One of the most popular opioids, this drug is naturally-occurring but illegal, as it is highly addictive.
-Heroin can be smoked, snorted, or injected, and, according to the National Institute on Drug Abuse, about 23% of those who use heroin become addicted to it.
+Heroin can be smoked, snorted, or injected, and, according to the National Institute on Drug Abuse, about 23 percent of those who use heroin become addicted to it.

-Although many of these drugs are generally safe when prescribed properly and taken as directed over small periods of time, if they are misused, young adults can easily become addicted to them.
+Although many of these drugs are generally safe when prescribed properly and taken as directed over small periods of time, if they are taken in larger doses than what was prescribed or used for longer periods than intended, young adults can easily become addicted to them.

 While young adults can be prescribed these medications on their own in some cases, they may also get them from a friend or family member if they have a medical condition they want to address or want a cheaper alternative to street drugs.

 If young adults experience anxiety or another mental health issue, they may turn to opioids in an attempt to cope with their symptoms.
-Certain addictive medications can address this, but many young adults turn to more illicit drugs if they are unable to access a proper prescription.
+Certain addictive medications can address this, but some may turn to more illicit drugs if they are unable to access a proper prescription.

 If young adults find themselves unable to stop using opioids, either those prescribed or illicit, they will find themselves struggling with an opioid use disorder.
-Although the symptoms of their addiction may take a while to present themselves to those around them, there are several common signs that indicate a loved one is struggling with opioid addiction.
+Although the symptoms of their addiction may take a while to present themselves to those around them, there are several common opioid addiction symptoms that may indicate to their loved ones that a problem is present.

 Some physical signs of opioid addiction include: